Skip to content

 Genesis 1:24

-And elohim is saying, the Earth is causing to go out a breath of a living-one to-from-herself, a behemah,41 and a crawling-one and his living-one42 of the earth to-from-herself, and he is becoming an upright.
+And elohim is saying, the outcome of the Earth is a breath of a living-one to-kind-herself a beast,41 and a crawling-one and a living one of himself42 is the earth to-kind-herself, and he is becoming an upright.

 41